Darwin-Dstar/doublestar-exam/README.md

 - Create a file called my.log.
 When you’re ready to begin coding, please push my.log file with a text "IN" in it as your initial commit and a commit message "IN".
 This will indicate your start time.
 And when you take a break push the my.log file with a text and a commit message "BREAK", "BACK" when you resume and "OUT" when you finish.
 Pushing development files excluding my.log file should be done the usual way.

-# The exam is valid for three days, and submitting it earlier will earn you extra points.
+### This exam is valid for 3 days, and submitting it earlier will earn extra points.
-# You may begin now.
+### You can now start.
 Best of luck!

 ## Required Functionalities